SkyLeite/blog/content/posts/srb2-kart-wasm-port.md

 So...
 Now what?
 I do have quite a few plans for this, actually!
 Here's a list in no particular order:

-Netplay
-: this will be absurdly complex since SRB2 uses UDP for connections, which is not supported in browsers.
-I will have to either settle for web-to-web multiplayer, or add support for something like WebRTC to SRB2Kart v1.7 (presuming the maintainers would even agree to that!)
+-   Netplay (this will be absurdly complex since SRB2 uses UDP for connections, which is not supported in browsers.
+I will have to either settle for web-to-web multiplayer, or add support for something like WebRTC to SRB2Kart v1.7 [presuming the maintainers would even agree to that!])

-Improved management of addons, like adding and removing in bulk, persisting addons through sessions, etc.
+-   Improved management of addons, like adding and removing in bulk, persisting addons through sessions, etc.

-Download addons from the SRB2 Message Board directly to a running instance of SRB2Kart
+-   Download addons from the SRB2 Message Board directly to a running instance of SRB2Kart

-Adjust client settings from JavaScript, which would allow persisting such settings between sessions
+-   Adjust client settings from JavaScript, which would allow persisting such settings between sessions

-Improved presentation.
+-   Improved presentation.
 The website looks and feels somewhat janky at the moment

-Host assets on Cloudflare to improve load times
+-   Host assets on Cloudflare to improve load times

-Disable in-game menus that don't work like Multiplayer
+-   Disable in-game menus that don't work like Multiplayer

-Download your own replays
+-   Download your own replays

-Share lists of addons with friends using simple URLs
+-   Share lists of addons with friends using simple URLs

-Direct links to races with pre-defined addons, so modders can have something like a "Try in SRB2Kart Web" button in their threads
+-   Direct links to races with pre-defined addons, so modders can have something like a "Try in SRB2Kart Web" button in their threads

-Do everything all over again for (non-kart) Sonic Robo Blast 2 so everyone can bask in the glory of SRB2Infinity
+-   Do everything all over again for (non-kart) Sonic Robo Blast 2 so everyone can bask in the glory of SRB2Infinity

 If this was interesting to you, feel free to head to <https://skyleite.github.io/Kart-Public-WASM/> and try it out for yourself.
 Please forgive any jank you might encounter.
 I would be glad to receive any piece of feedback through the comments, [e-mail](mailto:sky@leite.dev), or [the project's Github repository](https://github.com/SkyLeite/Kart-Public-WASM/blob/ed4069b48c2a5d6bb07c3904f3d8a845e86e174d/build.sh).